Rubus allegheniensis

-Rubus allegheniensis is a North American species of highbush blackberry in section Alleghenienses of the genus Rubus, a member of the rose family.
+Rubus allegheniensis is a North American species of highbush blackberry in Section Alleghenienses of the genus Rubus, a member of the rose family.
 It is the most common and widespread highbush blackberry in eastern and central North America.
 It is commonly known as Allegheny blackberry.

 Description

 The characteristics of Rubus allegheniensis can be highly variable.
 It is an erect bramble, typically 1.5 m but occasionally rarely over 2.4 m high, with single shrubs approaching 2.4 m or more in breadth, although it usually forms dense thickets of many plants.
 The leaves are alternate, compound, ovoid, and have toothed edges.

-Canes have many prickles, with white, 5-petal, 19 mm flowers in late spring and glossy, deep-violet to black, aggregate fruit in late summer.
+The canes have many prickles, with white, 5-petal, 19 mm flowers in late spring and glossy, deep-violet to black, aggregate fruit in late summer.
 It is shade intolerant.

 Distribution and habitat

-R. allegheniensis is very common in eastern and central North America.
+R. allegheniensis is very common throughout forests in eastern and central North America.
 It is also naturalized in a few locations in California and British Columbia.